sharvanath/kromium/README.md

 ## Use cases
 - Copying large amounts of data, e.g. copying large amounts data from one bucket/SQL table to another destination.
+- ETL workloads, Reading bulk data, Transforming it and writing back to some other location.

 ## Storage providers
 As of now, Kromium only supports GCS and Local filesystem for storage.
 The support for S3 (and Azure) will be added soon.
 The source bucket is a uri which should be fully qualified.
 Following are the prefixes for supported storage solution: